arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 Often times, the most striking feature of the Subway mosaics is how they seem to defy the physics you might expect of rectangular tiles.
 The way that letters will gracefully, fluidly curve sometimes seems like the makers were just showing off.
 (This is even more striking in the serif styles of lettering, but that is a topic for another project.)

-![Mosaic name tablet at Spring street](spring_st.jpg)
+![Mosaic name tablet at Spring street](spring_st.jpg) *Bottom-heavy `S` shaping and a kicking-leg `R` at Spring St.*

 But also, there are plenty of moments where the grid of tiles is embraced and where the rectangularity of tiles is allowed to guide the stroke they create.
 Flat-sided round letters are an obvious example of this.
 In a broader sense, the strict use of uppercase-only letters is another example of this – uppercase letters eschew many of the complex curvature and details that lowercase letters require.

 ![Mosaic name tablet at Fulton St](./fulton-st.jpg)
+*A compact, flat-sided `O` matched to otherwise (mostly) normal characters at Fulton St.*

 Without direct examples, I have had to invent a lowercase for Name Sans.
 In part, I have done so by looking for examples of similar styles of letters in sources from a roughly similar time as early Subway stations.
 One particular source of inspiration is the 1923 catalogue of the American Type Founders.
 This includes a few gothic typefaces which – though they aren’t the same as the Subway mosaics – share some similarities.
 Aside similar overall letterforms, strict geometry, and low-contrast strokes, a theme I picked up on were the flat portions of letters.
 These flat portions are placed where curves would normally be “shallow” or present as optical corrections, like the top of the `f` and bottom of the `t` and `y`.

 ![ATF Inland Gothic](inland_gothic.jpg)
+*Inland Gothic No. 8, from the American Type Founders 1912 Specimen Book of Type Styles.
+Includes flattened portions of `g`, `t`, `r`, `j`, and `y`.*

 ![ATF Times Gothic](times_gothic.jpg)
+*Times Gothic, from the American Type Founders 1912 Specimen Book of Type Styles.
+Includes smooth counter connections and pairs circular round characters with others with are more compact.*

 These flat portions remind me of the flat-sided letters used in some of the Subway mosaics, and made me think of how one might realisticaly approach shallow curves in tile mosaics.
 In Name Sans, I have embraced flat portions of letters, and juxtaposed these against other moments of fluidity, geometry, and sharpness.

-![Flat portions give Name Sans a mechanical appearance](name_sans-flats.svg)
+![Flat portions give Name Sans a mechanical appearance](name_sans-flats.svg) *Flat portions of Name Sans echo the rigid shaping of Inland Gothic No. 8, and suggest the grid-oriented physical construction of Subway mosaics.*

 To an extent, I must admit, the decision to incorporate flat segments was also influenced by some of the vinyl Helvetica station signage.
 I love the way the `S` has a flat segment in its spine, and the way the `t` sometimes ends in a horizontal tail rather than its more-typical little upturn.
 I can’t really deny that Name Sans has modern influences, and this is another reason it is an interpretation rather than a revival.

+- [ ] TODO: add diagram of ss01, rectangular caps
+- [ ] TODO: add description of rect caps
 ## “Obviousness”

 What is “simplicity”?
 It’s a much-debated question, but – at least when it comes to type – is somewhere between impossible and counterproductive.
 Is “simplicity” an absolute minimum of shaping detail?
 Partially yes – but if taken too far, that definition might lead to letterforms without necessary optical compensations, which looks terrible in practice.
 Is “simplicity” repeating what we are already used to seeing and reading?
 Partially yes – but if taken too far, that definition would conclude that we already have exactly the type we need and would forgo the possibility of ever making things better than what we already have.